Raymond James Financial Inc. (RJF) Shares Down Despite Recent Market Volatility

 RJF’s Market Performance

-RJF’s stock has seen a 0.96% increase for the week, with a -13.70% drop in the past month and a -13.24% fall in the past quarter.
-The volatility ratio for the week is 2.67%, and the volatility levels for the past 30 days are at 3.35% for Raymond James Financial Inc. The simple moving average for the last 20 days is -3.56% for RJF stock, with a simple moving average of -12.58% for the last 200 days.
+RJF stock saw a decrease of -1.72% in the past week, with a monthly decline of -15.79% and a quarterly a decrease of -15.03%.
+The volatility ratio for the week is 2.83%, and the volatility levels for the last 30 days are 3.48% for Raymond James Financial Inc. (RJF).
+The simple moving average for the last 20 days is -3.46% for RJF stock, with a simple moving average of -14.57% for the last 200 days.

 Analysts’ Opinion of RJF